Eric Jordan's 25 Factors Affecting Business Valuation™ Methodology

 |---|

-| Hard assets include tools, equipment, machinery, inventory, and property.
-Their value depends on age, condition, market demand, and replacement cost not depreciation schedules dreamed up for tax purposes. |
+Hard assets include tools, equipment, machinery, inventory, and property.
+Their value depends on age, condition, market demand, and replacement cost not depreciation schedules dreamed up for tax purposes.
+A real valuation will show the value of the hard assets at FMV and not liquidation.
+Experience rules the day. |

 | Factor 8.
 Utility, Sustainability, and Scalability |